buckleylab/HR-SIP_example/README.md

-# Tutorials for analysis of amplicon DNA-stable isotope probing data with HTSSIP
+# Multiple window high resolution DNA-stable isotope probing tutorials

-The tutorials found here go through some basic analyses for running high resolution DNA-SIP (HR-SIP) and multiple window HR-SIP (MW-HR-SIP) on 16S rRNA gene amplicon sequence data.
-DNA-SIP is a method that allows us to link microbes to their function in complex environmental samples such as soil.
+DNA-stable isotope probing (DNA-SIP) is a method that allows us to link microbes to their function in complex environmental samples such as soil.
 There are many articles discussing the use of DNA-SIP for microbial ecology studies in various environments.
+The tutorials found here go through some basic analyses for running multiple window high resolution DNA-SIP (MW-HR-SIP) on 16S rRNA gene amplicon sequence data.
-The methods discussed here (HR-SIP and MW-HR-SIP) allow us to identify bacterial operational taxonomic units (OTUs) that are significantly labeled with <sup>13</sup>Carbon or <sup>15</sup>Nitrogen.
-These methods are discussed more in the following papers:
+This method allow us to identify bacterial operational taxonomic units (OTUs) that are significantly labeled with <sup>13</sup>Carbon or <sup>15</sup>Nitrogen.
+MW-HR-SIP and an earlier method with the same principle (high resolution DNA-SIP) are discussed more in the following papers:

 * Pepe-Ranney C, Campbell AN, Koechli CN, Berthrong S and Buckley DH (2016) Unearthing the Ecology of Soil Microorganisms Using a High Resolution DNA-SIP Approach to Explore Cellulose and Xylose Metabolism in Soil.